 Obviously, everyBODY is different.
-And one needs to look at the individual challenges to understand the underlying cause.
+One needs to look at the individual challenges to understand the underlying cause.

 The human body is so fascinating.
-Every part was created to fit and work in conjunction.
+Every part was created to fit and work in conjunction with the next.
 The different body parts are supposed to work together.
 If one part is weak, another will be forced to work harder.

-Let’s start to listen to the whispers and respond quickly to the needs of our bodies.
-And our grumpy hips will become happy hips.
+Let’s listen to the whispers and respond quickly to the needs of our bodies.
+Then our grumpy hips will become happy hips.

 Two Yoga Exercises For Happy Hips

-The following two yoga poses will help you release stress and decompress your hip joints without posing additional strain onto your body.
-This practice will take you about 10mins.
+The following two yoga poses will help you release stress and decompress your hip joints without posing additional strain on your body.
+This practice will take you about 10 mins.

 Please take your time and practice regularly.
 Close the door behind you and focus on your breath.
-Remember to move slowly in and out of the pose and stay within your comfort zone.
-Please avoid to push your body beyond its pain range in order to free your hips.
+Remember to move slowly in and out of the pose, and stay within your comfort zone.
+Please avoid pushing your body beyond its pain range in order to free your hips.